Automated Code Editing with Search-Generate-Modify

 \section{Conclusion}

-We propose \tool, a novel approach to improve pre-trained code generation models by incorporating patch search, generation, and modification.
-Our goal is to mimic the behavior of a developer while editing, who first searches for a related patch, sketches out a rough draft of a patch, and then modifies it to produce a final patch for integration with the rest of the code.
-To this end, we propose a novel patch modification model based on Levenshtein Transformer, which generates fine-grained edit operations to achieve patch modification.
+We propose \tool, a novel approach to improve pre-trained code generation models by incorporating patch search \& retrieval and patch modification.
+Our goal is to mimic the behavior of a developer while editing, who first searches for a related patch, writes a sketch, and then modifies it accordingly.
+To this end, we propose a novel patch modification model based on Levenshtein Transformer, which generates fine-granular edit operations to realize patch modification.
 We evaluate our approach on two tasks: code editing and automated program repair.
-Our results demonstrate that \tool is highly effective for both tasks and outperforms state-of-the-art methods in the majority of settings.
+Our results demonstrate that \tool is highly effective for both tasks and outperforms state-of-the-art methods in most settings.